Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 `docker pull pulks/docker_hippogang_exvivo_segm`

 #### Step 3: Run the docker container
 Run the following command to start the inference.
 See how the volume is mounted in the following command.
 We mount the volume where the folder `data_for_inference`, with the image on which to run inference, is located.
 Here, `data_for_inference` is located in `/data/username/`.
-Leave rest of the command as is.
+Leave the rest of the command as is.

 `docker run --gpus all --privileged -v /data/username/:/data/exvivo/ -it pulks/docker_hippogang_exvivo_segm:v1.1.0 /bin/bash -c "bash /src/commands_nnunet_inference.sh"`